AdobeDocs/analytics.en/help/components/cda/cda-faq.md

 # Frequently asked questions

+> [!NOTE] Cross-Device Analytics documentation is subject to change as the feature is further developed.
+Check back regularly for updates.

 **How can I use CDA to see how people move from one device type to another?**

 You can use a Flow visualization with the Mobile Device Type dimension.